• Skip to primary navigation

 Ingredients in small bowls with labels.

-Rotisserie Chicken: Using a rotisserie chicken is a great shortcut.
-It's also a great time saver when you don't have time to cook a whole chicken from scratch.
+Cooked Chicken: Use about 3 cups of cooked chicken; a rotisserie chicken is a great shortcut.
+It's also a great timesaver.
 Chicken Spaghetti with Rotel and Velveeta and Chicken Curry Salad with Grapes are other recipes that use the "rotisserie chicken shortcut."

-Rotisserie chickens are readily available at most grocery stores' deli counters.
+Rotisserie chickens are readily available at most grocery stores at or near the deli counter.

-Chicken Broth: Use any variety of chicken broth, or make your own using chicken bullion.
+Chicken Broth: Use any variety of chicken broth, or make your own using chicken bouillon.

 Scroll to the recipe card below for a full list of ingredients and measurements.